 - Co-Presenter, “Navigating the Minefield of Dodd-Frank’s Whistleblower Provisions and the FCPA,” Securities Docket Webcast (December 2012).”

-In July 2016, a Gibson Dunn team led by Mr. Chesley was presented with the “Defender of Innocence” award by The Mid-Atlantic Innocence Project in recognition of their ongoing efforts to vindicate and free from prison David R. Faulkner.
+In July 2016, a Gibson Dunn team led by Mr. Chesley was presented with the “Defender of Innocence” award by The Mid-Atlantic Innocence Project in recognition of their efforts to vindicate and free from prison David R. Faulkner.

 Mr. Chesley graduated with honors from the Georgetown University Law Center in 2005, where he attended classes while working for the National Criminal Enforcement Section of the U.S. Department of Justice, Antitrust Division.
 He received his undergraduate degree with honors from the University of Maryland in 2001 and also is a former police officer.

-Mr. Chesley is a member of the bars of the State of Maryland and the District of Columbia and has a Secret security clearance.
+Mr. Chesley is a member of the bars of the State of Maryland and the District of Columbia and has held a Secret security clearance.